Psianturi/near-jsonrpc-kotlin-client/README.md

 ```

 Notes:
-- The current client methods return JsonElement for broad compatibility.
-Generated data classes are available to decode into typed models.
-Incremental typed wrappers can be introduced per endpoint as needed.
+- Subset endpoints are fully typed today: status, validators, gas_price.
+Other endpoints may return JsonElement and can be decoded into generated types as needed.
+Additional typed wrappers will be added incrementally.

 --------------------------------------------------------------------------------